masterspin/brix-n-stones/README.md

-## The Brix N Stones Studio Website
+## The Brix N Stones Studio Website for Hosting to Vercel